 Our shearling jacket: what I saw during production in the Parisian workshop

-It's been a long time since I last talked about our clothes.
-But when Benoît gave me the opportunity to visit the Parisian workshop that produces our shearling jackets, in full production, I didn't hesitate!
+It's been a long time since I talked about our clothes.
+But when Benoît gave me the opportunity to visit the Parisian workshop that produces our sheepskin jackets, in full production, I didn't hesitate!

-So I took this chance to discover more behind the scenes of the making of this “luxury” piece.
+So I took this chance to find out more about the behind-the-scenes production of this "luxury" piece.
 Yes, luxury.
-Because shearling is often the most expensive item in a wardrobe.
-In fact, even editorial enthusiasts are not all equipped with it, preferring to save money rather than fall back on a second choice.
-This shows the investment that this represents.
+Because sheepskin is often the most expensive piece in a wardrobe.
+In fact, even the editorial enthusiasts don't all have it, preferring to save money rather than fall back on a second choice.
+That's how much of an investment it represents.

 My mission: to give you my impressions, reveal some technical secrets, and tell you about the (real) people who give birth to your future jackets.

-But before going into details, I will give the floor to the two managers of the tannery in Tarn and the Parisian workshop.
+But before going into details, I will let the two managers of the tannery in Tarn and the Parisian workshop speak.
 Brother and sister, it's a family story...

 The amount of manual operations required

-The first thing that jumps out at you about producing a shearling is that it is significantly more laborious to assemble than a piece of fabric.
+The first thing that strikes you about producing a sheepskin is that it is significantly more laborious to assemble than a fabric piece.

-Many additional manual operations are required, in addition to the usual sewing machine assembly work.
+A lot of additional manual work is required, in addition to the usual sewing machine assembly work.

 #1 The cut, by hand

-To begin with, the cutting is done entirely by hand , with a “knife” , for a clean line that protects the skin.
+To begin with, the cutting is done entirely by hand , with a "knife" , for a clean line that preserves the skin.

 No cutting machine like in a textile workshop.
 Cutting, long and tedious, is a specialty in itself.